jelane7/school/README.md

 In 1943, the U.S. Department of Agriculture collected aerial imagry:
 ![map](1943aerialweeden.jpg)

-Aerial image from 1957, aslo collected by the U.S. Department of Agriculture collected aerial imagry:
+Aerial image from 1957, aslo collected by the U.S. Department of Agriculture:
 ![map](1943aerialweeden.jpg)

 Lidar data is available from the NOAA Office of Coastal Management.
 This data can be used to develop a Digital Elevation Model (DEM) showing the elevation, or topography, of the island.